Jamie Pardington: Wolverhampton Wanderers

 Pardington began his career with Rushall Olympic before signing for Wolverhampton Wanderers in August 2018.
 He moved on loan to Bath City in August 2019, to Stratford Town in January 2020, to Dulwich Hamlet in September 2020, and to Mansfield Town in February 2021.

 He was released by Wolves at the end of the 2021–22 season.

 Grimsby Town

-On 27 September 2022, Pardington joined EFL League Two side Grimsby Town on a short term contract.
+On 27 September 2022, Pardington joined EFL League Two side Grimsby Town on a short-term contract.

 On 4 January 2023, Pardington was released having failed to make a first team appearance.

 Larne

 Following his release from Grimsby, Pardington signed for NIFL Premiership side Larne.

+Pardington made his Larne debut on the final day of the 2022–23 season against Coleraine, he was subsequently released following the end of his contract.

+Cheltenham Town

+On 29 June 2023, Pardington returned to England when he joined League One club Cheltenham Town on a one-year deal.
+He moved on loan to Truro City in August 2023.
+He made his debut for Cheltenham on the final day of the 2023-24 season, replacing the injured Luke Southwood in a defeat at Stevenage, which saw the Robins relegated to League Two.

+He was released by the club at the end of the 2023–24 season.

+Lincoln City

+On 17 June 2024, Lincoln City confirmed Pardington had signed a two-year deal at the club.
+He made his Lincoln debut against Manchester City U21 in the EFL Trophy on 13 November 2024, playing the full 90 minutes.

+On 21 March 2025, he joined Peterborough Sports on a 28 day loan.

+On 11 October 2025, he joined AFC Telford United on a one month loan.
+He was recalled from his loan having played one game, due to a shoulder injury to Zach Jeacock.